 Foreign Policy & National Security

 Climate Change: We must slow climate change and address its inevitable consequences without delay.
-We urge the current administration to rejoin the Paris Agreement on climate change and commit to achieving reductions in greenhouse gas emissions through the use of clean energy and other incentives.
+We welcome the return to the Paris Agreement on climate change and commit to achieving reductions in greenhouse gas emissions through the use of clean energy and other incentives.
 Climate change already has resulted in extreme weather events and temperature increases, destabilizing many areas around the world.
-It is a national security, environmental and ethical issue.
+Climate change is a national security, environmental and ethical issue and must be addressed in every facet of US economic and foreign policy.

 Democracy Promotion: Promoting democratic institutions abroad remains a vital interest of the United States.
 International aid that strengthens civil society and democratic elements in countries that are transitioning to democracy or those that are still ruled by authoritarian regimes must be supported.
-It is legitimate to condition America’s international aid and alliances on the observance of democratic norms.
+This must include, first and foremost, protecting and strengthening our democracy at home, and holding our leaders and our democracy accountable.
+The “power of our example” remains the foremost tool in promoting democracy around the world.

-Human Trafficking: There are more slaves are in the world today than any other point in human history.
-We are concerned by the global trafficking of women, men, boys and girls in activities connected to labor trafficking and commercial sex acts through force, fraud and coercion.
+Human Trafficking: There are more slaves in the world today than at any other point in human history.
+We are concerned by the global trafficking of women, men, boys, and girls in activities connected to labor trafficking and commercial sex acts through force, fraud, and coercion.
 We urge the State Department and the entire American domestic and foreign policy establishment to assist in the eradication of all forms of human trafficking.
 All efforts to prevent human trafficking in any government contracts or procurement program must be supported and enforced.

-International Aid: Increased international aid to promote global health and wellness, conflict resolution, disaster relief, democracy promotion and economic development must be supported.
+International Aid: Increased international aid to promote global health and wellness, conflict resolution, disaster relief, democracy promotion, and economic development must be supported.
 Military aid to Israel and other allies working to foster global security and democracy must be supported and continued.
+JDCA supports the United States’ involvement in and support for the World Health Organization (WHO).

 Iran: Iran must not be allowed to obtain nuclear weapons.
-The fact that President Trump has withdrawn the U.S. from the Iran nuclear deal without a viable alternative does not lessen the importance of ensuring that Iran never acquires nuclear weapons.
-Simultaneously, we must work to counter Iran’s other nefarious activities, including missile testing, support for terrorism and destabilizing activities in Syria, Lebanon and other areas around the globe.
+The Trump administration’s withdrawal from the Iran Nuclear Deal moved Iran closer to nuclear weapons capability and made the United States and our allies less safe.
+JDCA supports diplomatic efforts to constrain Iran’s nuclear ambitions.
+We must also work to counter Iran’s other nefarious activities, including missile testing, support for terrorism, and destabilizing activities in Syria, Lebanon, and other areas around the globe.

-Nuclear Proliferation: Nuclear proliferation remains an existential threat to America and throughout the world, especially in light of recent events in North Korea, where a nuclear weapon has been developed and tested.
-Furthermore, it is clear that North Korea now is acquiring technology to wield against other nations.
-We believe in exploring all necessary avenues to defuse the North Korean situation and prevent other dangerous regimes from developing weapons of mass destruction.
-We support the New START treaty signed between the United States and Russia in 2010.
+Nuclear Proliferation: Nuclear proliferation remains an existential threat to America and throughout the world, including nuclear proliferation in North Korea and Iran’s progression in its nuclear capabilities We believe in exploring all necessary avenues to defuse the North Korean situation and prevent other dangerous regimes from developing weapons of mass destruction.
+The Trump administration’s dangerous disengagement from multi-lateral arms control agreements and negotiations has left the United States and the world less secure.
+We support the renewal of the New START treaty signed between the United States and Russia in 2010 and a strategic return to the multilateral arms control regime.

 Trade: Trade agreements when properly negotiated further the security and economic interests of the United States.
 Attention to how trade deals affect U.S. workers and an insistence on environmental protection are necessary conditions in crafting and agreeing to fair and equitable trade deals.